|

 $650 parts and labor for the service department to change it out.
 You can do it yourself for a small fraction of that price.

 With just a few simple hand tools and a little know-how, you can do this and save some serious greenbacks.
-This
+There is a

 Got a question?
 Contact me on my DieselOrings.com webshop CONTACT PAGE